 - Spring loaded suspension: Automatically, under grain weight, settle the system on skids to protect the sweep and bin floor when the bin is filled.
 When grain weight is removed, the springs raise the sweeps and tractors to operating height.
 The tractor carries the sweep during operation, ensuring proper sweep advancement.

-- Wood block hanger bearings: Bearings located in 10 feet intervals.
+- Wood block hanger bearings: Long wearing bearings located in 10 feet intervals.

 - The sweeps lead with the flighting for a “full-bite” in tough, stubborn grain.